toqeerehsan/mtl-parsing-urdu/README.md

 This repository contains code, models, and data for the paper:

-**MMulti-Task Learning by using Contextualized Word Representations for Syntactic Parsing of a Morphologically-rich Language**
+**Multi-Task Learning by using Contextualized Word Representations for Syntactic Parsing of a Morphologically-rich Language**
 *Toqeer Ehsan, Miriam Butt, Sarmad Hussain, Hassan Alhuzali and Ali Al-Laith*
 Submitted in *PLOS ONE*, 2025